 Today, the historic mead building is home to the world’s most extensive private collection of art and artifacts from the American West.
 It features exhibits of local and regional history.

 The facility contains more than 2,000 historical relics, including exhibits, paintings, sculptures, prints, photographs, and Native American artifacts.
-Mead Cultural Education Center artifacts are one of the best things to see in Yankton.
+Mead Cultural Education Center artifacts are among the best things to see in Yankton.

 The center is located in the heart of Yankton at 82 Mickelson Drive and is a perfect place for cultural activities and events.
-The museum is open daily, and it provides various programs and activities for less than 10 dollars, and members get free admission.
+The museum is open daily, providing various programs and activities for less than 10 dollars, and members get free admission.

 9. Marvel at the Limestone buildings